rbaptista1995/Pluxee_HA/README.md

 Integração não oficial para o Home Assistant que permite consultar dados do cartão Pluxee (Portugal), incluindo saldo e transações recentes, através da API da plataforma de consumidores.

+The data source for this integration is the [Pluxee Portugal](https://www.pluxee.pt/).

+The author of this project categorically rejects any and all responsibility for the card balance and other data that were presented by the integration.

 ## Funcionalidades

 - Autenticação na conta Pluxee do utilizador.